 The locking aperture

-I skimmed over the fact that, on my camera a least, the aperture locks.
-This is seemingly a feature added quite late on in the production of the Rollei 35, being something added to the 35SE about half way through its production.
+I skimmed over the fact that – on my camera a least – the aperture locks.
 On the face of it, this might seem like an odd design decision.
 Why have a locking aperture, surly this is a setting that should be easy to change without having to fiddle with a little lock every shot?
 I thought this when I first got the camera, but then I realised it actually represents a clue to the thought process behind the design of the camera.
 If the aperture locks, there must be a reason.
 That reason is, it seems to me, that for most shooting it’s intended to be set and forgot, or at very least preset.
 Having a lock means it can be forgotten, as it can’t get nudged.

 So what about when the aperture does need adjusting